This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

 CTE Dual Credit offers high school students the opportunity to start professional/technical training programs while still in high school.
 Via articulation agreements between Olympic College and the high schools, high school students in selected programs can earn both high school and Olympic College credits at the same time, provided they earn a “B” or better in the high school course.
 Education partners include Olympic College, Kitsap and Mason county school districts and the West Sound Technical Skills Center.
 For information on programs and application requirements, visit the Tech Prep Dual Credit webpage.

 Financial aid is available at Olympic College to those who qualify.
 Types of financial aid include scholarships, grants, loans, and institutional aid.
 To apply for financial aid, first complete the Free Application for Federal Student Aid (FAFSA) or Washington Application for State Financial Aid (WASFA).
 Visit the Olympic College Financial Aid website for more information.
-Visit the Welcome Center or login to the Student Services Virtual Office if you have any questions.
+Visit the Welcome Center if you have any questions.

 See Workforce Education Programs for additional funding sources for students.